 This reprograms Altus Metrum devices with new firmware.
 TeleMetrum v1.x, TeleDongle v0.2, TeleMini v1.0 and TeleBT v1.0 are all reprogrammed by using another similar unit as a programming dongle (pair programming).
-TeleMega, EasyMega, TeleMetrum v2, EasyMini and TeleDongle v3 are all programmed directly over USB (self programming).
+TeleMega, EasyMega, TeleMetrum v2 or newer, EasyMini, TeleBT v3 or newer and TeleDongle v3 or newer are all programmed directly over USB (self programming).
 Please read the directions for flashing devices in Updating Device Firmware.